-- 1. Placement of effective control joints on relatively close centers. - 2.
-Proper moisture and density control during placement of subgrade fills. - 3.
-Provision for adequate drainage in areas adjoining the slabs. - 4.
-Use of designs that allow for the differential vertical movement described herein between the slabs and adjoining structural elements, i.e. 1/4 inch. - 5.
-2-sack ABC/cement slurry should be utilized as backfill at the intersection of utility trenches with the building perimeter.
+- 1. Placement of effective control joints on relatively close centers - 2.
+Proper moisture and density control during placement of subgrade fills - 3.
+Provision for adequate drainage in areas adjoining the slabs - 4.
+Use of designs that allow for the differential vertical movement described herein between the slabs and adjoining structural elements, i.e. 1/4 inch - 5.
+Utilization of 2-sack ABC/cement slurry as backfill at the intersection of utility trenches with the building perimeter